adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 over _The Pond_ to Boston, MA to do a presentation!
 Actually, then I felt that our presentation looked a little bit off (a Danish entertainment company website) among enterprise grands like: IBM, Nokia, Oracle, just to name a few!
-But then again, but who cares about being a little bit off, when sitting next to
+But then again, who cares about being a little bit off, when sitting next to
 [Tim Berners-Lee](http://en.wikipedia.org/wiki/Tim_Berners-Lee) and
 listening to other bunch of great people talking about this great